 • Get your probiotics and prebiotics.

 When you're dealing with significant changes in your gut microbiome, it can be a good idea to go straight to the source with your support.
-Try repopulating your gut with beneficial bacteria by using a premium probiotic like PRO-15.
+Try giving your gut some love with beneficial bacteria from premium probiotic like PRO-15.
 The targeted bacterial strains it contains are great for supporting the aspects of health commonly affected by trauma, including your mood, energy levels, and immunity.

 While you're at it, consider including more prebiotic foods and a prebiotic powder supplement in your diet.
 With so many bacteria living within your gut, you’ve got a lot of mouths to feed in order to stay healthy.
 Prebiotic fibers act like a fertilizer for the good bacteria, breaking down into the nutrients that they need to thrive as you begin to care for the bacterial balance in your gut.